vlaunyc/js-advanced-scope-closures-readme/README.md

 // 4.5
 ```

 So now, by invoking `retailPriceMaker` we return a function that has it's own unique attribute of a `manufacturePrice`.
 And we use this attribute at a later time.
-So just like we earlier defined a `Item` class that has it's `manufacturePrice`, here we avoided all of that code by just directly giving this function knowledge of `manufacturePrice`.
+So just like we earlier defined a `Item` class returns objects with a `manufacturePrice`, here we defined a function that returns functions that has a `manufacturePrice`.
+The difference is we avoided a lot of code of declaring a class by just giving this function knowledge of `manufacturePrice`.
 So in JavaScript, functions can hold onto state in the same way that objects can.
 This makes sense, as functions are first class objects.

-Let's take a deeper look as to what is happening in the code.
+Ok, now let's take an even deeper look as to what is happening in the code.
 Look at the code again, below.
-As you see, `retailPriceForThree` points to our returned JavaScript function.
-If you type `retailPriceForThree` into the console you will see that function.
+As you see, `retailPriceForNine` points to our returned JavaScript function.
+If you type `retailPriceForNine` into the console you will see that function.

 ```js